NSW Solar Rebates & Government Incentives in 2022

 How it works

 It will allow the NSW government to invest up to $3.2 billion in sustainable energy, reducing emissions and creating jobs for the general public.
-These solar battery systems will provide clean, renewable energy while lowering your energy expenditures.
+These solar battery systems will provide clean, renewable energy while lowering energy expenditures.

 To qualify for this program: